• Home

 Jump to Recipe

 Originally made with almond milk, this is the oat milk counterpart of a vegan dairy-free peanut butter ice cream.
 I love this recipe because we always have the ingredients on hand -- if not oat milk, then almond milk.
 Both work.
-Also, compared to other peanut butter flavored ice creams, this is creamy but not over-the-top rich.
-All of the fat comes straight from the peanut butter and the low calorie vegan milk balances out the richness.
-For a slightly richer version, you can use half oat milk and half coconut milk.
+Update: Sweetening with allulose also works, and helps keep the ice cream scoopable.

 Dairy-Free Oat Milk Peanut Butter Ice Cream

-Dairy-Free Oatmilk or Almond Milk Ice Cream.
-This batch was made with Smuckers Natural so not as smooth, but still great.
+Dairy-Free Oat Milk or Almond Milk Ice Cream.
+This batch was made with natural peanut butter so it was not as smooth, but still great.

 Pint Containers from Amazon